English Suffix: Definition, Rules, Exceptions, Practice Questions with Answers

 Types of Suffix

-In English grammar, suffixes can be categorized into two types: inflectional and derivational.
-While inflectional suffixes change the word’s grammatical behavior, Derivational suffixes, on the other hand, change a word's meaning or its part of speech.
+In English grammar, suffixes are of two types: inflectional and derivational.
+While inflectional suffixes alter the grammatical behavior of the word, Derivational suffixes, on the other hand, change the meaning of the word or its part of speech.
 Let’s take a detailed look at them with examples:

 Inflectional Suffixes

-These suffixes include s, ing, ed, ves.
-They indicate things like tense, number, possession, or case.
-Inflectional suffixes don't typically change a word's core meaning but change the form of a word to fit its grammatical context.
+These suffixes include s, ing, ed, ves and indicate things like tense, number, possession, or case.
+Inflectional suffixes change the form of a word to fit its grammatical context without altering it’s core meaning.

 Examples: